alchemyplatform/aa-sdk/site/packages/aa-core/accounts/constructor.md

 ### `params: SimpleSmartAccountParams`

-- `rpcClient: string | PublicErc4337Client` -- a JSON-RPC URL, or a viem Client that supports ERC-4337 methods and Viem public actions.
-See [createPublicErc4337Client](/packages/aa-core/client/createPublicErc4337Client.md).
+- `rpcClient: string | BundlerClient` -- a JSON-RPC URL, or a viem Client that supports ERC-4337 methods and Viem public actions.
+See [createBundlerClient](/packages/aa-core/bundler-client/index.md).

 - `chain: Chain` -- the chain on which to create the provider.